Ljubo Benčić

-Ljubomir "Ljubo" Benčić (2 January 1905 – 24 February 1992) was a Croatian and Yugoslav football player.
+Ljubomir "Ljubo" Benčić (2 January 1905 – 24 February 1992) was a Croatian and Yugoslav football player and coach.

 Playing career

 Club

-Spending his entire career at Hajduk Split, Benčić was a renowned right winger and centre forward.
+Spending his entire career at Hajduk Split, Benčić was a right winger and centre forward.
 He started playing top-flight football in 1921 and by 1923 he became the club's best all-time scorer with a total of 43 goals.
 In 1925 he played his 100th game for the Whites, and in 1930 he scored his 300th goal for Hajduk.
-Until his retirement in 1935 he scored an amazing 355 goals in 353 official games for Hajduk, which makes him currently Hajduk's third all-time goalscorer (behind Frane Matošić with 729 and Leo Lemešić with 445 goals).
+Until his retirement in 1935 he scored 355 goals in 353 unofficial games for Hajduk, which makes him currently Hajduk's third all-time goalscorer (behind Frane Matošić with 729 and Leo Lemešić with 445 goals).
 With Hajduk he won two Yugoslav championship titles, in 1927 and 1929, and was also the league's top scorer in 1928, scoring 8 goals in 5 games.

 International

-Between 1924 and 1927 Benčić earned 5 caps and scored 2 goals for Yugoslavia national football team.
+Between 1924 and 1927 Benčić earned 5 caps and scored 2 goals for the Kingdom of Serbs, Croats and Slovenes national football team.
 He debuted on 28 September 1924 against Czechoslovakia and his last game for the national team was on 28 October 1927 against Czechoslovakia in Prague.
-The game ended in a disastrous 7–1 defeat, and Benčić scored the only goal for Yugoslavia.
-He was also part of Yugoslavia's team at the 1928 Summer Olympics, but he did not play in any matches.
+The game ended in a 7–1 defeat, and Benčić scored the only goal for his team.
+He was also part of the Kingdom of Serbs, Croats and Slovenes' team at the 1928 Summer Olympics, but he did not play in any matches.